 The park is located in Central Vietnam, at the country’s narrowest point, and borders on the Hin Nammo Conservation Area in neighboring Laos.
 Because of its location, the area was heavily targeted during the Vietnam-America War.
 One of the more unusual ways to explore the National Park is by cycling a portion of the legendary Ho Chi Minh Trail – a supply line carved out through the jungle.

 Aside from its war history, Phong Nha-Ke Bang is best-known for its wet caves and underground rivers.
 A spotlight was thrown on the area in the 1990s when a local happened upon Hang Son Doong, the world’s largest cave.
-A network of smaller caves on the edge of the Park draw tourists with activities such as hiking, kayaking, mud bathing, and zip lining.
+A network of smaller caves on the edge of the Park draws tourists with activities such as hiking, kayaking, mud bathing, and zip-lining.
 Multi-cave day tours are a popular way to experience the area’s natural beauty.

 UNESCO Recognition Year: 2003

 How to Get There: The best way to access Phong Nha-Ke Bang National Park is via the nearest city, Dong Hoi.
 The international airport at Dong Hoi is serviced by regular flights from both Hanoi and Ho Chi Minh City, as well as Chiang Mai, Thailand.
 There’s also a train station in Dong Hoi, with overnight trains arriving from the capital.
 Local buses connect Dong Hoi with the town of Phong Nha, where you can find a wealth of guesthouses and hostels sprinkled along the banks of the Song Con river.

 If you prefer to take a Phong Nha tour, check out these options: